jeantessier/advent-of-code-2024/day16/README.md

 score, compute all the vertices for each, and de-dupe them using Ruby's `#flatten` and `#uniq` methods.
 It worked fine for the samples, but my initial implementation turned out too low when I used it against the real input.

+I suspected that I was probably pruning too aggressively.
+Between pruning from `S`, pruning from `E`, and taking the intersection, I was leaving out some alternate path that still had the lowest score.

+The Advent of Code site told me **466* was too low, and I tried **500** on a lark to find that was too high.

+I printed my result with **466** and found a small alternate path near `S` with **13** extra tiles.
+Adding them gave me the correct answer.

+I tried various ways to be more lenient iin my pruning, but each time it sent the program into some infinite loop somewhere in the center.
+I threw in the towel after another 5 hours of fruitless trial and error.